FusionAuth/fusionauth-site/site/_posts/2020-09-03-disclosure-conference-report.md

 There were two tracks; one for developers and one for security folks.
 Being a developer, I watched videos on the former track.

-## Online conferences are weird
+## Online conferences are a bit different

 This was an entirely online conference.
+This was my first one, so I was curious how it would work.

 The platform was, as far as I can tell, [MeetingPlay](https://www.meetingplay.com/).
 There were virtual rooms for each talk.

 ### Videos